szabgab/myci/README.md

 ## TODO

 * Move the results.json to the db directory and call it id.json
 * Base the web application on the db directory
+* Shall we create the directories listed in the server config file or shall we expect the user to create them?
+What right should they have?
+    - repositories

 * Include the commit messages of the respective sha1 values in both the log file and the reporting json